 The adjustable gastric band is typically performed laparoscopically and is a restrictive procedure, meaning that weight loss is induced by reducing the amount of food that can be taken in at one time.
 While losing popularity, it is still appealing to some patients because it is reversible and the band is easy to adjust for more (or less) weight loss.
 Patients request this surgery because there is no rearrangement of bowel anatomy nor cutting or dividing of the intestine.
 It has a low complication rate but also found to have less successful long-term weight loss than other types of bariatric surgery.
 The surgery involves placing a band around the proximal stomach, approximately 2cm below the esophagogastric junction to create a small, approximately 15mL pouch.
 The band is attached to a subcutaneous port that is placed on the anterior rectus sheath allowing it to be inflated like a balloon.
 The goal is for patients to feel full sooner and longer due to decreased space for food and slower emptying.
-The desired weight loss is one to two pounds per week and it can be titrated by filling (or emptying) the lap band around the proximal stomach.
+The desired weight loss is 1 to 2 pounds (0.5 to 1 kg) per week and it can be titrated by filling (or emptying) the lap band around the proximal stomach.

 Sleeve Gastrectomy (SG)

-Another bariatric surgery that falls into the restrictive category is the sleeve gastrectomy.
+Another bariatric surgery that falls into the restrictive category is sleeve gastrectomy.
 It is performed laparoscopically and, due to its low rate of complications and reoperations, it is the most common bariatric surgery performed worldwide.
 It is often the procedure of choice for high-risk patients with a BMI greater than 60 and may be done as a prequel to a DS or RYGB.
 The surgical technique involves the removal of 80% of the stomach starting at 4-6cm from the pylorus and extending along the greater curvature to the angle of his.
 The result is an approximately 100mL gastric tube allowing limitation of food intake with preservation of the pylorus—no anastomosis is required.

 Roux-en-Y Gastric Bypass (RYGB)